-A widely used and scalable approach aiming at matching the optimal scalings was suggested in \cite{ravikumar2010high}, where estimation of model parameters is performed based on the so-called pseudo-likelihood approximation to the intractable log-likelihood function.
-The method suggests maximizing a set of local \emph{Regularized Pseudo-Likelihood Estimators} (RPLE) conditioned on the state of the remaining $N-1$ spins in the system and given by
+A widely used approach aiming at achieving the optimal scalings was suggested in \cite{ravikumar2010high}, where estimation of model parameters is performed based on the so-called pseudo-likelihood acting as a surrogate for the intractable log-likelihood function.
+The method is based on maximizing a set of local \emph{Regularized Pseudo-Likelihood Estimators} (RPLE).
+Each of them can be interpreted as a regularized probability of a single spin conditioned on the remaining $N-1$ spins in the system given by